-His anatomical research into transconjunctival approach identified a new plane which has revolutionised the transconjunctival blepharoplasty (lower eyelid surgery).
-This anatomical finding is the basis for the “septal reset” approach in lower blepharoplasty.
+His anatomical research into the transconjunctival approach identified a new plane which has revolutionised transconjunctival blepharoplasty (lower eyelid surgery).
+This anatomical finding is the basis for the “septal reset” approach in a lower blepharoplasty.

-Prof. Ilankovan is a keen promoter of the use of the calvarial bone (skull bone) in reconstructive surgery.
-And promotes minimal access in surgery.
+Prof. Ilankovan is a keen promoter of using the calvarial bone (skull bone) in reconstructive surgery and promotes minimal access in surgery.